cython/cython/src/quickstart/cythonize.rst

 Typing Functions
 ----------------

-Python function calls can be expensive--in Cython doubly so because one might need to convert to and from Python objects to do the call.
+Python function calls can be expensive -- in Cython doubly so because one might need to convert to and from Python objects to do the call.
 In our example above, the argument is assumed to be a C double both inside f() and in the call to it, yet a Python ``float`` object must be constructed around the